Alex-Gas/Generative-AI-Storytelling-Web-App/readme.txt

-This is a prototype front-end web application allowing user to engage in an rpg-style generative text narrative generated dynamically by GPT-3 through OpenAI API.
+This is a prototype web application allowing user to engage in an rpg-style generative text narrative generated dynamically by GPT-3 through OpenAI API.

 Features:
 - Dynamic communication with GPT-3